Hong sisters: Television dramas with Pan Asian recognition

-Their next drama, 2011's The Greatest Love was again set amidst the gossipy and image-conscious world of entertainment, starring Cha Seung-won as the most beloved star in the nation who falls for a has-been pop singer (Gong Hyo-jin).
-The drama topped its timeslot during its run, and not only did it sweep the 2011 MBC Drama Awards (including the Writer of the Year award for the Hong sisters), Gong also won Best Actress at the 2012 Baeksang Arts Awards.
+The Hong sisters returned to the MBC TV in 2011 with The Greatest Love, which aired from May 4 to June 23.
+Directed by Park Hong-kyun and Lee Dong-yoon, the 16-episode series was set within the image-conscious world of entertainment and starred Cha Seung-won as the nation's most beloved actor Dokko Jin, who falls in love with a has-been pop singer Gu Ae-jung, portrayed by Gong Hyo-jin.
+The series consistently topped its time slot, reaching a peak viewership rating of 21.0%.
+It received significant critical acclaim, sweeping the 2011 MBC Drama Awards, including the Writer of the Year award for the Hong sisters, while Gong Hyo-jin secured the Best Actress title at the 2012 Baeksang Arts Awards.